zeplo/zeplo-cli/packages/download/README.md

 ```

 For additional usage commands use `-h` on sub-commands.
-E.g. `ralley workspaces -h`.
+E.g. `zeplo workspaces -h`.

-### Dev Server (`ralley dev`)
+### Dev Server (`zeplo dev`)

 A local dev server that can be used during development.
-It implements the [same API](https://ralley.io/docs) as the `ralley.to`.
+It implements the [same API](https://zeplo.io/docs) as the `zeplo.to`.
 By default it runs on http://localhost:4747 - you can specify an alternative port using `-p`.

 To start a dev server use:

 ```
-ralley dev
+zeplo dev
 ```

 And to queue a request use: